George Colebrooke

-Sir George Colebrooke, 2nd Baronet (14 June 1729 – 5 August 1809) was a British merchant, banker and politician who sat in the British House of Commons from 1754 to 1774, representing the constituency of Arundel.
+Sir George Colebrooke, 2nd Baronet (14 June 1729 – 5 August 1809) - also known as Sir George Colebroke - was a British merchant, banker and politician who sat in the British House of Commons from 1754 to 1774, representing the constituency of Arundel.
 Born in Chilham, Kent, he was also a stockjobber and nabob with close ties to Robert Clive and Alexander Fordyce who thrice served as the chairman of the East India Company in 1769, 1770 and 1772 respectively.
 His financial activities, which included the ownership of slave plantations in the West Indies, resulted in Colebrooke coming into the possession of a large fortune; however, he went bankrupt through poor speculations during the British credit crisis of 1772–1773.

 Early life

 George Colebrooke was born on 14 June 1729 in Chilham, Kent, the third son of London banker James Colebrooke.
 He was educated at Leiden University around 1745, alongside John Wilkes and Charles Townshend.
 He acquired Arnos Grove house in 1752 on the death of his father.

 His older brothers were Robert Colebrooke and James Colebrooke.
 Robert was Member for Maldon, Essex from 1741 to 1761.
 In 1751 James bought control of one seat in the rotten borough, Gatton in Surrey, for £23,000, and was sitting in Parliament.
 From 1754 the brothers were at first Opposition Whigs, but switched support to the Duke of Newcastle's government and were rewarded in 1759 with the creation of a baronetcy for James (who had daughters but no son) and a special remainder of the baronetcy to George.
 When James died, and Robert was appointed as ambassador to Switzerland, George inherited both the baronetcy, Gatton Park and the Lordship of the Manor at Gatton with its guaranteed control of one of the parliamentary seats there.
 He had Gatton Park landscaped by Capability Brown between 1762 and 1768.
 He offered Jean Jacques Rousseau to live on his estate.